Product requirements when importing clothing

 European Commission

-Access2Markets contains information on product requirements and import procedures for products imported from outside the EU.
-This is how you find the right information:
+contains information on product requirements and import procedures for products imported from outside the EU.
+Watch the video below for an explanation of how to use the system..
+You need the product name or the HS code.Â

 Importing goods from other EU countries

 There is free movement of goods in the EU, so you do not have to pay import duties when importing clothing from another member state.
 You do not have to declare the goods to customs either.
 Your foreign supplier will usually charge 0% VAT, provided that you pass on your VAT identification number.
-If you calculate 21% Dutch VAT (in Dutch) on the purchase and report it in your VAT return, you will usually be allowed to deduct it as input tax in the same return.
+If you calculate 21% Dutch (in Dutch) on the purchase and report it in your VAT return, you will usually be allowed to deduct it as input tax in the same return.

 Importing goods from non-EU countries

 When you import clothing from a non-EU country, you have to file an import declaration with Dutch Customs.
 Your carrier or customs broker will usually take care of this on your behalf for a fee, as well as advancing any import duties and VAT that may be due.
-You will also need an EORI number when dealing with Dutch Customs.
+You will also need an EORI when dealing with Dutch Customs.

 Import duties

 If you import clothing from a non-EU country, you will usually have to pay import duties.
-Import duty rates are linked to the 10-digit TARIC code, or commodity code, of the garment you are importing.
+Import duty rates are linked to the 10-digit TARIC , or commodity code, of the garment you are importing.
 A TARIC code consists of a 6-digit HS code supplemented by a 4-digit affix.
-Import duty is linked to the customs value (in Dutch) of the product: the purchase price plus shipping and any insurance costs up to the border (or port) of entry into the EU.
-All import duty rates can be found in the Tariff Manual of the Customs Administration of the Netherlands.
+Import duty is linked to the customs value of the product: the purchase price plus shipping and any insurance costs up to the border (or port) of entry into the EU.
+All import duty rates can be found in the Tariff of the Customs Administration of the Netherlands.
 Click on ‘nomenclature’, followed by 'Query by nomenclature'.
 You will find clothing in Section XI.
 Click on the folders to go to the 10-digit TARIC codes and import duty rates.

 TARIC codes are mainly based on the type of garment and the material used.
-Clothing has a TARIC code beginning with 61 (knitted or crocheted clothing) or 62 (non-knitted or crocheted clothing).
-The import duty rate for clothing is usually 12%.
-The 10-digit TARIC code of used clothing (excluding rags) is 6309 00 00 00, while the import duty rate is 5.3%.
+Textile clothing has a TARIC code beginning with 61 (knitted or crocheted clothing) or 62 (non-knitted or crocheted clothing).

 Import duty relief